acaly/LightDx/README.md

 ## **Note**
 This is a work in progress, so public APIs are expected to have breaking changes.

-I'm using new features in C# 7.3, so the code or the nuget package may not work unless you use Visual Studio 2017 Preview.
+~~I'm using new features in C# 7.3, so the code or the nuget package may not work unless you use Visual Studio 2017 Preview.
 If you don't want to install another VS, you can find an older version of code or binary instead.
-Hopefully C# 7.3 will be published as release version soon.
+Hopefully C# 7.3 will be published as release version soon.~~ Now you can use the nuget package (since 0.1.6) under standard VS 2017 thanks to the fody weaver.
+The source code however still only works in VS preview.

 # Features
 * **Lightweight.**